Women's rights movement in Iran: Zanan magazine

 Zanan was a monthly women's magazine published in Iran, founded in 1992.
 It was the only Persian women's magazine in the country.
 The magazine ceased publication in 2008, but was relaunched on 29 May 2014.
 In September 2014, its founder and editor Shahla Sherkat was charged in Iran's Press Court (part of the Islamic Revolutionary Court) for promoting un-Islamic and "obsolete" views and in April 2015, publication of the magazine was again suspended.
 Zanan focused on the concerns of Iranian women with an Islamic point of view and had intentions of protecting and promoting their rights.
 However, the monthly magazine tested the political waters with its coverage of reform politics, domestic abuse, and sex.
 Article topics covered controversial issues from domestic abuse to plastic surgery.
 It argued that gender equality was Islamic and that religious literature had been misread and misappropriated by misogynists.
 Mehangiz Kar, Shahla Lahiji, and Shahla Sherkat, the editors of Zanan, led the debate on women's rights and demanded reforms.
 The leadership did not respond but, for the first time since the revolution, did not silence the movement.

+Iranian Women's Movement Museum (IRWMM)

+The Iranian Women's Movement Museum (IRWMM) was founded in 2008.
+Based in Iran, it collects information to document Iranian women's social, cultural, political, scientific, artistic, and athletic history and efforts, starting with the Constitutional Movement.
+Its collection is online only in bilingual presentation, and the museum also presents a traveling exhibition in other countries.
+It is a member of The International Association of Women's Museums.